chokkipaterne/ode/README.md

 # ODE
 Open Data Explorer (ODE) is a generic and end-to-end tool which helps users through the different data storytelling stages.
+A Video showing the steps performed by the an user to create story from COVID19 hospitalizations in Belgium collected from the Namur (Belgium) portal  is available at https://rb.gy/cor6qt.

 ## Screnshots (ODE Interface)
 ![Create Project](1_Create_Project.png)